reyj1999/calendar-mirror/README.md

 cmake ..
 make
 ```
-## Versioning
-[SemVer](http://semver.org/) is used for versioning.
-The version number has the form 0.0.0 representing major, minor and bug fix changes.

 ## Roadmap

 The focus moving forward will be on the Ubuntu 22.04 version of Casper Calendar as there is an official pre-built binary for [CopperSpice](https://download.copperspice.com/copperspice/binary/cs-1.8/).

 1. Expand speaking dictionary
 2. Audio playback options
-4. Investigate using a [formant](https://github.com/crispinalan/formant-synthesizer) synthesizer
+3. Investigate using a [formant](https://github.com/crispinalan/formant-synthesizer) synthesizer
-5. Packaging
+4. Packaging

 ## Reflection

-I have found CopperSpice  to be a good set of libraries to develop C++ GUI applications.
+I have found CopperSpice  to be an excellent, stable set of libraries to develop this C++ GUI application.
 I like the fact that it uses the LGPL V2.1 license and so does not have the [license restrictions](https://www.phoronix.com/news/Qt-5.15-LTS-Commercial-Phase) imposed by [Qt](https://www.qt.io/licensing/open-source-lgpl-obligations).
 One thing to consider, from a Linux stand point, is Wayland compatibility.
+Wayland has been developed as an alternative to X11 on Linux.
 There is a discussion on the CopperSpice forum [here](https://forum.copperspice.com/viewtopic.php?t=2248).

 So what other C/C++ libaries could be used?

 [Dear ImGui](https://www.dearimgui.com/) is a cross-platform graphical user interface library for C++ under active development.
 I have not used this and so cannot comment on its use.
 It has a [github page](https://github.com/pthom/hello_imgui).
 The package libimgui-dev is in the Ubuntu package repository and describes itself as "Bloat-free Immediate Mode Graphical User interface for C++".

 [Qt6](https://doc.qt.io/qt-6/linux.html) is the latest version of the Qt cross-platform GUI framework.
 The latest Qt6.5 LTS is only available to [commercial customers](https://www.phoronix.com/news/Qt-6.5-LTS-Commercial-Only).
 However, it appears that Qt6 versions between LTS releases can be used for open source development due to a special legal agreement with [KDE](https://kde.org/community/whatiskde/kdefreeqtfoundation/).
 See the [Qt Licensing](https://doc.qt.io/qt-6/licensing.html) page which has a link to purchasing and sales information.
+Qt6 has Wayland support.

 [wxWidgets](https://www.wxwidgets.org/) (formerly known as wxWindows) is a class library for C++ providing GUI components and uses [Gtk3](https://docs.gtk.org/gtk3/).
 With Debian/Ubuntu you use the libwxgtk3.2-dev package.
 Gtk3 is still maintained, while GTK 2 is [end-of-life](https://en.wikipedia.org/wiki/GTK);